This post may contain affiliate links.

 It was May 27th, the Friday of Memorial Day weekend and, after a bit of research, we headed to the liquor store to buy The Last Word cocktail ingredients: Chartreuse, Luxardo Maraschino and Gin.

-It was May 28th, Saturday of Memorial Day weekend, and our friend Tom who happens to live 2,759 miles away sent me an e-mail letting me know that he'd enjoyed my post on 8 Great Memorial Day Picnic Salads and that he had farro cooling to make my Summer Farro Salad.
+It was May 28th, Saturday of Memorial Day weekend, and our friend Tom who happens to live 2,759 miles away sent me an e-mail letting me know that he'd enjoyed my post on Memorial Day Recipes and that he had farro cooling to make my Summer Farro Salad.

 Very nice!
 Let me know how it goes and, of course, what you'll be drinking with it. 🙂